junanita/Mass-Spring-System/index.md

 ## Equation of Motion
 ###  Unary forces
 #### Gravitational Force
-The gravatitionl force on each mass is `F = mg`, where g is a gravatitional constant.
+The gravatitionl force on each mass is `F = mG`, where g is a gravatitional constant.

 #### Gravitational Attraction Force
 The potential energy of two particles interacting via gravity is given by: